Credit/D/Fail at the Okanagan Campus: Frequently Asked Questions

 • Some degree programs require a minimum graduating grade average (e.g. BA, BSC, BFA).
 As above, on a case-by-case basis faculties may choose to waive this requirement as an academic concession.

 Some specializations require either set averages or grades in certain courses to be declared.
 Faculties may, as an academic concession, either waive this requirement or agree to consider the grade behind your Credit/D/Fail standing in considering applications to majors.
-Check for details on the faculty pages linked to this FAQ.

 UBC graduate programs at the Okanagan campus require a minimum overall average in the B+ range (76-79% at UBC) in third-year level and above courses; or, academic standing with at least 12 credits of third or fourth-year courses in the A grade range (80% or higher at UBC) in the field of study.
 Courses with Credit/D/Fail standing are NOT included in the calculation of grade point averages for admission to graduate school.